gokulkrishh/gokul.site/src/pages/posts/2020/year-in-review/index.md

 **Stats:**

-So far I have made around ~200$ and it's not about money which encourages me to do this but it is an incentive for me to keep going.
+So far I have made around ~200$ and it's not just about the money but it is an incentive for me to keep going.

 #### 5. Physical activities